f4exb/sdrangel/Readme.md

   - Implemented trigger delay
   - Trigger on both edges
   - Spectrum histogram clear
+  - Trigger line display for all trigger modes
+  - Coarse and fine trigger level sliders

 =====
 To Do
 =====

-  - Trigger line display for all trigger modes
   - Level calibration
   - Enhance presets management (Edit, Move, Import/Export from/to human readable format like JSON)
   - recording capability